libxsmm/libxsmm/README.md

                                           /path/to/your_regular_blas.a
 ```

 Relinking the application is often accomplished by copying, pasting, and modifying the linker command as shown when running "make" (or a similar build system), and then just re-invoking the modified link step.
-Please note that this first case is also working for an applications which is dynamically linked against LAPACK/BLAS.
+Please note that this first case is also working for an application which is dynamically linked against LAPACK/BLAS.
 The static link-time wrapper technique in general may only work with a GCC-compatible tool chain (GNU Binutils: `ld`, or `ld` via compiler-driver), and it has been tested with GNU GCC, Intel&#160;Compiler, and Clang.
 The latter unfortunately does not include Compiler&#160;6.1 or earlier under OS&#160;X, and it has not been tested with a later version of this tool chain.

 If an application is dynamically linked against LAPACK/BLAS, the unmodified application allows for intercepting these calls at startup time (runtime) by using the LD_PRELOAD mechanism: